bromite/bromite/README.md

 * allow playing videos in background tabs and disable pause on switching tabs
 * all codecs included (proprietary, open H.264 etc.)
 * [AV1 codec support](https://github.com/bromite/bromite/wiki/AV1-support)
+* [dav1d](https://code.videolan.org/videolan/dav1d) decoder enabled by default
 * built with official speed optimizations
+* increased number of autocomplete matches
+* allow changing default download storage location
+* do not ignore save prompt for users without SD cards
+* disable articles and increase number of icons on new tab page

-You can inspect all functionality/privacy changes by reading the patches: https://github.com/bromite/bromite/tree/master/build/patches
+You can inspect all functionality/privacy changes by reading the [patches](https://github.com/bromite/bromite/tree/master/build/patches) and/or the [CHANGELOG](./CHANGELOG.md).

+### Flags

+Flags which have been retired from upstream Chromium but are still available in Bromite.

+* `#enable-horizontal-tab-switcher`
+* `#pull-to-refresh`

 # Privacy limitations

-Bromite's privacy features, including anti-fingerprinting mitigations (which can be easily circumvented), **are not to be considered useful for journalists and people living in countries with freedom limitations**, please look at [Tor Browser](https://2019.www.torproject.org/projects/torbrowser.html.en) in such cases.
+Bromite's privacy features, including anti-fingerprinting mitigations (which are not comprehensive), **are not to be considered useful for journalists and people living in countries with freedom limitations**, please look at [Tor Browser](https://www.torproject.org/download/) in such cases.

 # Releases